Mark Foster (musician): Early career (2002–2008)

-After graduating from high school in 2002, Foster decided on his father's advice to move out and live with an uncle in the San Fernando Valley neighborhood of Sylmar, Los Angeles, so that he could be closer to pursuing his musical dreams.
+After graduating from high school in 2002, Foster followed on his father's advice and moved out to live with an uncle in the San Fernando Valley neighborhood of Sylmar, Los Angeles.
+As a result, he would be closer to pursuing his musical dreams.
 In an interview with NPR's David Greene, Foster detailed his reaction to the intimidating city into which he had thrown himself, reflecting: "You really got to have a strong sixth sense to be able to kind of navigate the waters because the weird thing about LA is just—especially in Hollywood—is just like, the entertainment industry is kind of bizarre.
 It was the first time that I realized that people that were mentally ill also happened to be in like, powerful positions."

 Foster's early years in Los Angeles were very difficult for him; of that time, he said "For eight years, I just scraped by as a starving artist delivering pizzas, sleeping on couches, sleeping in my car and all of those things."
 Foster worked various odd jobs during his first several years on his own while trying to grow his own social network.
 These included waiting tables, painting houses, telemarketing, and bartending.
 In a 2012 interview with The Baltimore Sun, he talked about how he particularly valued bartending and encouraged aspiring musicians to follow in his footsteps: "Kids hit me up on Twitter and I tell them to learn how to bar-tend.
 There are career waiters in Los Angeles and they're making over $100,000 a year."